walcht/walcht/about.md

 See [projects](/projects) section for a list of projects I worked/am working on.

+Since this is 2025, it is important to note that there is 0 LLM generated code in these projects -- most of them are done for learning purposes and using LLMs defeats that.

 # Education

-In April 2025 I obtained a double Master's degree in computer science at the University of Passau (Germany) and the National School of Computer Science (ENSI) (Tunisia).
+In April 2025 I obtained a double Master's degree in computer science at the [University of Passau][uni-passau] (Germany) and the National School of Computer Science ([ENSI][ensi]) (Tunisia).

+My double Masters graduation thesis is titled:

+**Direct Volume Rendering of Large Volumetric Datasets in Immersive Environments**

+Thesis' source code is fully accessible and documented [here][thesis].

 Relevant coursework:

 - Randomized Algorithms
 - Mathematical Foundations of Machine Learning
 - Implementation of Cryptographic Algorithms